felipeerias/scrollbar-gutter-explainer/README.md

   * [with fixed scrollbars](examples/images/example04-fixed-scrollbars.png), [with overlay scrollbars](examples/images/example04-overlay-scrollbars.png)
 * [scrollbar_gutter_example_05.html](examples/scrollbar_gutter_example_05.html) shows a case where `always` is needed to prevent a list with interactive elements from being obscured by overlay scrollbars.
   * [with fixed scrollbars](examples/images/example05-fixed-scrollbars.png), [with overlay scrollbars](examples/images/example05-overlay-scrollbars.png)
-* [scrollbar_gutter_example_06.html](examples/scrollbar_gutter_example_06.html) shows a case where an environment variable could be used together with `scrollbar-gutter`: each individual line item in the second list uses `force` to move the interactive element away from the overlay scrollbar, but this results in unnecesary space when the scrollbar is fixed.
+* [scrollbar_gutter_example_06.html](examples/scrollbar_gutter_example_06.html) is an interesting scenario: each individual line item in the second list uses `force` to move the interactive element away from the overlay scrollbar while the background extends all the way to the edge of the box, but this results in unnecesary space when the scrollbar is fixed.
-  * A plausible solution would be to use `scrollbar-gutter: stable` together with an environment variable (holding the thickness of overlay scrollbars, if they are in use) to set the additional margin on the checkbox items.
+  * This is related to ongoing discussions about how to evolve `scrollbar-gutter` and/or other features (e.g. environment variables holding the different scrollbar sizes).
   * [with fixed scrollbars](examples/images/example06-fixed-scrollbars.png), [with overlay scrollbars](examples/images/example06-overlay-scrollbars.png)